kdl-org/kdl/SPEC.md

 [Children](#children-block) should be used if an order-sensitive key/value data structure must be represented in KDL.

+Nodes _MAY_ be prefixed with `/-` to "comment out" the entire node, including its properties, arguments, and children, and make it act as plain whitespace, even if it spreads across multiple lines.

 Finally, a node is terminated by either a [Newline](#newline), a [Children Block](#children-block), a semicolon (`;`) or the end of the file/stream (an `EOF`).